cockroachdb/activerecord-cockroachdb-adapter/CONTRIBUTING.md

 As CockroachDB improves, so do the features that can be supported in ActiveRecord.
-Many of them are gated by conditions the CockroachDBAdapter has overrided.
+Many of them are gated by conditions the CockroachDBAdapter has overridden.
 As these features are completed, these gates should be toggled.
 Something that would help this process would be linking those issues back to this adapter so that part of the feature completing includes updating the adapter.